-While Canada has its fair share of ETFs, there are a lot of good ones south of the border as well.
-Canadian ETFs have one key downside.
-Their exposure is primarily overweight on 3 sectors due to the makeup of the index:
+While Canada has its fair share of ETFs, Canadian ETFs have one key downside.
+Their exposure is primarily overweight on three sectors due to the makeup of the index:

 - Oil and Gas